 Born in Decize sur Loire, Jean Laponce studied at the Institut d’Études Politiques de Paris and at the University of California, Los Angeles.
 He taught at the University of British Columbia where he is now an Emeritus Professor.
 He also taught at the University of Ottawa and at the University Aiki Shukutoku in Nagoya.
 Member of the IPSA Executive Committee from 1966 to 1972, he was President from 1973 to 1976.
 He joined John Meisel to co-edit the journal IPSR in 1985.
 He is the author of The Protection of Minorities, 1961; The Government of France under the Fifth Republic, 1962, People vs Politics, 1970; Left and Right, 1981; Languages and Their Territories, 1984; Loi de Babel et autres régularités des rapports entre langue et politique, 2006; Le Référendum de Souveraineté, 2010.
 He established, with Jean Gottmann, the IPSA Research Committee 15 - Political and Cultural Geography.
 He also created the IPSA Research Committee 50 - Language and Politics.

-The prize of US$1,000 is jointly sponsored by the International Political Science Association and SAGE Publications.
+The prize of US$1,000 and travel expenses up to US$4,000 is jointly sponsored by the International Political Science Association and SAGE Publications.

-The editors nominated what was in their opinion the six best papers published in IPSR since the previous 2009 IPSA World Congress.
+The editors nominate what is in their opinion the six best papers published in IPSR since the previous IPSA World Congress.
 With the help of IPSR's Editorial Board, the editors will select the best article.

 IPSR’s homepage (http://ips.sagepub.com/) provides a link to the articles nominated for the Award and SAGE provides open access to the articles.